Athletics at the 2009 Bolivarian Games

 Athletics at the 2009 Bolivarian Games was held at the Estadio Olímpico Patria in Sucre, Bolivia, between November 22–26, 2009.
 A total of 47 events were contested, 24 by men and 23 by women.
 In total, 7 games records were set or equaled.
-A detailed report on the results was given.

 Medal summary

 The official webpage is no longer available.

 Medal winners below were compiled from a variety of sources.

 All results are marked as "affected by altitude" (A), because the stadium in Sucre is situated 2820 m above sea level.